jennngai/jennngai/README.md

 ### Hi there, I'm Jenn 👋

-I am a Full-Stack Engineer living in the Bay Area working primarily in Node.js, React, PostgreSQL/MySQL, and mongoDB.
+I am a Full-Stack Engineer living in the Bay Area working primarily in Node.js, React, PostgreSQL/MySQL, and MongoDB.

 Before my engineering career, I was a bean counter at Ernst and Young London, eventually transitioning into product management for B2B enterprise start-ups.